 Hong Kong’s most historic ride

 The Peak Tram is one of Hong Kong’s most amazing experiences.
 As you rise out of the skyscrapers and into the mountains, you’ll really see how the island’s past and present interweave throughout this exhilarating journey.
-And best of all, a return ride on the tram is included free with your Big Bus tour ticket.

 An enchanting old funicular railway, The Peak Tram takes you from the Central district of Hong Kong Island, right up to the top of Victoria Peak.
 Over antique tracks and through old colonial arches, you’ll thread your way through the luxury developments of the Mid-Levels and lush forests as you approach the Peak.